SouravD-Me/AcKnowledge---KnowledgeLM-ACL-2024/README.md

 We welcome contributions from the community!
 Please follow these steps to contribute:

 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
 3. Commit your changes and push the branch to your fork.
 4. Open a pull request detailing your changes.

 ## Acknowledgments

-This research was conducted at the Indian Institution of Information Technology Kalyani.
-We thank our colleagues and the reviewers for their valuable feedback and support.
+We thank the reviewers for their valuable feedback and motivation.

 ## Contact